hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/038_steps_of_hindu_philosophic_thought.md

 just as this gross body is the instrument that works the gross forces, so the fine body is the instrument that works the fine forces.
 From where do all these forces come?
-According to Vedanta philosophy, there are two things in nature, one of which they call Âkâsha, which is the substance, infinitely fine, and the other they call Prâna, which is the force.
+According to Vedanta philosophy, there are two things in nature, one of which they call Âkāsha, which is the substance, infinitely fine, and the other they call Prāna, which is the force.
 Whatever you see, or feel, or hear, as air, earth, or anything, is material — the product of Akasha.
 It goes on and becomes finer and finer, or grosser and grosser, changing under the action of Prana.
 Like